Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against ...

 NEW YORK, Aug.
-17, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Co-Diagnostics, Inc. (“Co-Diagnostics”) (NASDAQ: CODX) in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired Co-Diagnostics common stock between May 12, 2022 and August 11, 2022, both dates inclusive (the “Class Period”).
+23, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Lottery.com, Inc. (“Lottery.com” or the “Company”) (NASDAQ: LTRY, LTRYW) in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired Lottery.com common stock between November 15, 2021 and July 29, 2022, both dates inclusive (the “Class Period”).

-The Complaint allege that Defendants made false and/or misleading statements and/or failed to disclose that: (1) Co-Diagnostics was experiencing a significant falloff in demand for its Logix Smart™ COVID-19 Test and demand for its Logix Smart™ COVID-19 Test had plummeted throughout the quarter ended June 30, 2022; and (2) as a result, Defendants’ positive statements about the demand for its Logix Smart™ COVID-19 Test lacked a reasonable basis.
+The Complaint allege that Defendants made false and/or misleading statements and/or failed to disclose material adverse facts about the Company's business operations and prospects.
+Specifically, defendants: (1) the Company lacked adequate internal accounting controls; (2) the Company lacked adequate internal controls over financial reporting, including but not limited to those pertaining to revenue recognition and the reporting of cash; (3) the Company was not in compliance with state and federal laws governing the sale of lottery tickets; and (4) as a result, the Company's public statements were materially false and misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 Please visit our website at http://www.gme-law.com for more information about the firm.